learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 ### Business Understanding / Domain Knowledge

-Before trying to solve a data related problem, it is important that a data scientist/analyst has a clear understanding of the problem domain.
-The questions generally asked at this stage might include:
+Before trying to solve a data related problem, it is important that a data scientist/analyst has a clear understanding of the problem domain and the kinds of question(s) that need to be answered by their analysis.
+Some of the questions that the data scientist might be asked to answer could include:

 * How much or how many?
 E.g. Identifying number of new customers likely to join your company in next quarter.
 (Regression analysis)